Adrian "Fletch" Fletcher: Reception

 Walkinshaw was nominated for "Best Actor" at the 2015 TV Choice Awards.
 Fletch's poverty storyline was shortlisted at the 2016 Inside Soap Awards under the "Best Drama Storyline" category, but lost out to Arthur Digby's (Rob Ostlere) death.
-Walkinshaw was nominated for Best Drama Star at the 2020 Inside Soap Awards.
+Walkinshaw was shortlisted for Best Drama Star at the 2020 and 2022 Inside Soap Awards.

 David Butcher of the Radio Times branded Fletch "a cheeky nurse keeping up the jack-the-lad quota now Lennie [sic] has left."
 Tyler (Inside Soap) described Fletch as "gorgeous".
 A What's on TV reporter called Fletch "a good nurse but 'a lousy husband'.
 On Fletch, a columinst from What's on TV commented, "As ward manager of Holby's AAU, Adrian 'Fletch' Fletcher is dedicated to his job, running a tight ship at work while raising four kids as a single dad."

 Sophie Dainty of Digital Spy thought that Fletch and Tess' affair was his biggest storyline in Casualty.
 Tyler (Inside Soap) said that Fletch and Tess' affair had been "a huge talking point".
 Wilson (What's on TV) dubbed Fletch a "love-rat" and observed that Fletch had "caused quite a stir on the ED".
 Walkinshaw received a mixed response to Fletch and Tess' affair, commenting, "It's like Marmite – people either love it or hate it."
 Walkinshaw received a positive reaction the news he was moving to Holby City with some Casualty fans deciding to start watching Holby City as a result of the move.
 While the actor predicted some bad response, he told Wilson (What's on TV) that he had received a good response to his departure, with some viewers opining that Fletch and Tess could have stayed in a relationship.
 Producer Harper thought that Fletch's transition to Holby City had played out excellently and called Fletch a "fantastic" character.
 He added that Walkinshaw had become a "great company member, one of the gang on screen and off."

 Delamere revealed that Fletch and Colette's relationship had been well received by fans of the drama.
 Wilson of What's on TV sympathised with the character, commenting, "as if he hasn’t been through enough in his life, he recently got stabbed by a patient".
 She also described Fletch asking Raf to care for his children if he dies as "heart-breaking".
 Walkinshaw also received positive feedback to his onscreen chemistry with Woodeson (Artem Chernik).
 Multiple members of Holby City's cast and crew told Haasler for her Holby City book how good Walkinshaw is on the show, especially with how he works with the camera.